-Carla waves vigorously, her greeting overly effusively as her prospect trudges up the walk.
-She asks, “Any trouble finding it?”
+Carla waves vigorously, her greeting overly effusive as her prospect trudges up the walk.
+“Any trouble finding it?” she asks.

 Carla starts in, leading the way.
 “You’ll notice the hardwood flooring throughout the main living areas.”

 They cross through the foyer.

 As they enter the living room, her prospect suddenly grabs Carla from behind and pushes her face-first into the wall.

 “OhMyGod!
 What are you doing!?!”
 Stunned, Carla struggles to make sense of it.
 This can’t be happening!

 Her prospect spins Carla around, pinning her to the wall with a forearm.
 She stares at her attacker’s placid features in disbelief, frozen with terror.
 Her attacker’s wide eyes bore through her like red-hot lasers.
 Confusion scrambles her thoughts as she watches a hand rise over her head.
 Too late, Carla sees the gleam of a large hypodermic needle as it thrusts deep into her neck, penetrating the carotid artery.
 Carla’s eyes roll with panic as the stab of the big-bore needle pierces her throat, burning fluid swelling her neck.